lucaskorol21/GO-RXR/README.md

 ---

-If issues feel free to contact me at lsk601@usask.ca.
+If you encounter any issues, feel free to contact me at lsk601@usask.ca.